 * Click here for rating key

-Ruth's Diner Restaurant Review: In 1930, an attitudinal ex-cabaret singer opened up a burger stand in downtown Salt Lake City.
+Ruth's Diner Restaurant Review: In 1930, a sassy ex-cabaret singer opened up a burger stand in downtown Salt Lake City.
 Three-quarters of a century, two ownership changes, and one move (to the current location in historic Emigration Canyon) later, the place is a bona fide local legend.
 People willingly drive ten minutes out of town and wait a half-hour or more for Ruth's old-fashioned, home-style food, especially the Mile High biscuits.
 Three-egg omelets, pulled pork Benedict, pecan cinnamon roll french toast and other morning goodies come with deep-fried potatoes and those signature fluffy biscuits.
 Ruth's is best for breakfast, which is served till 4 p.m. daily.
 A hearty burger or Grandma Claire's baked mac ‘n’ cheese go down smoothly after a hike in Emigration or, if you really crave old country cooking, go for a helping of homemade chicken and dumplings.
 Everything's made from scratch on-site.
 The Thursday evening barbecues held in the summer should not be missed.